ricardokanashiro/URL-Shortening-API-Landing-Page/README.md

 ## About this project:

-<p>This project is a completed front-end challenge provided by <a href="https://www.frontendmentor.io/challenges">Front-end Mentor</a>, maded to train front-end skills, using HTML, Scss, Vanilla Javascript and API Fetch.
+<p>This project is a completed front-end challenge provided by <a href="https://www.frontendmentor.io/challenges" target="_blank">Front-end Mentor</a>, maded to train front-end skills, using HTML, Scss, Vanilla Javascript and API Fetch.
 This page provides business info, and the shorten links functionality.</p>

 ### Functionalities: